-Arthritis is a group of conditions, (there are over 150 different forms of arthritis), involving damage to the joints of the body.
-Arthritis is more common in women than men at all ages and affects all races, ethnic groups and cultures.
+Arthritis is a form of joint disorder that involves inflammation of one or more joints.
+There are over 150 different forms of arthritis, the most common form of arthritis is osteoarthritis, a degenerative joint disease.
+Other arthritis forms are rheumatoid arthritis, psoriatic arthritis, and related autoimmune diseases.
+Joint infection causes septic arthritis.
+Arthritis is more common in women than men at all ages, and affects all races, ethnic groups and cultures.

-Gouty arthritis is caused by deposition of uric acid crystals in the joint, causing inflammation.
+Gouty arthritis is caused by deposition of uric acid crystals in the joint, causing inflammation, infections or underlying disease such as psoriasis or lupus, can cause other types of arthritis.
 There is also an uncommon form of gout caused by the formation of rhomboid crystals of calcium pyrophosphate.
 This gout is known as pseudogout.

 The common symptoms for all arthritis disorders include pain, swelling, joint stiffness and a constant ache around the joint(s).
 Arthritic disorders like lupus and rheumatoid can also affect other organs in the body with a variety of symptoms.